pygame/pygame/docs/reST/ref/display.rst

    requested size should work (this is likely the case for windowed modes).
 Mode sizes are sorted from biggest to smallest.

-   If depth is 0, ``SDL`` will choose the current/best color depth for the display.
+   If depth is 0, the current/best color depth for the display is used.
    The flags defaults to ``pygame.FULLSCREEN``, but you may need to add additional flags for specific fullscreen modes.

    The display index 0 means the default display is used.

-   The display argument is new with pygame 1.9.5.
+   .. versionchanged:: 1.9.5 ``display`` argument added

    .. ## pygame.display.list_modes ##